amethyst/legion/docs/book/src/01_introduction.md

 - how it is different than other Entity-Component-Systems in the rust ecosystem
 - Overviews of some pertinent internals

 This book assumes a general understanding of the concepts of the Entity-Component-System design and data composition as a design pattern.
-More information can be found on the If you need a summary of what an ECS is, please see the [Wikipedia article on ECS].
+If you need a summary of what an ECS is, please see the [Wikipedia article on ECS].

 ## Design